devotionally made & hosted in India

 3. Sarva Pitru Amavasya - This is the most significant and last day of Pitru Paksha.
 This day is also known as Sarvapitri Amavasya or Mahalaya Amavasya.
 One can perform single Shraddha on Amavasya day if one is unable to perform Shraddha during the whole Pitru Paksha.

-4. Jivitputrika Vrat - Jivitputrika Vrat is a significant fasting day in which mothers observe Nirjala fasting throughout the day and night for well-being of their children.
+4. Jivitputrika Vrat - According to Purnimanta Hindu Chandra Calendar, Jivitputrika fast is observed on the Krishna Paksha Ashtami of Ashwina month.
+Jivitputrika Vrat is a significant fasting day in which mothers observe Nirjala fasting throughout the day and night for the well-being of their children.

 5. Shardiya Navratri - Due to being related to Sharada Ritu, Ashwina Navratri is also called Sharadiya Navratri.
 Worshippers of Goddess Durga from all over the world wait for this festival, due to which this Navratri is very popular, hence it is also called 'Maha Navratri'.
 On this page, you will find the days of Sharadiya Navratri festival and other important information.